brycewray/hugo-site/content/posts/2022/02/static-tweets-eleventy-hugo/index.md

 **Update, 2022‑06‑07**: I have now [substantially improved](/posts/2022/06/static-tweets-hugo-update/) upon the [Hugo](https://gohugo.io) shortcode described in this post, but you still may find valuable background information in what follows here.
 {.yellowBox}

+**Update, 2022-07-25**: After learning about the possibility of a future breaking change in the key function used in the Hugo shortcode, I have [further revised it](/posts/2022/07/static-tweets-hugo-update-using-getremote/) beyond what I mentioned in the 2022-06-07 update, *above*.

 You know it’s important to respect, and protect, the privacy of your website’s visitors.
 However, serving them embedded social media content can complicate your good intentions.
 The good news is that my two favorite [static site generators](https://jamstack.org/generators/) (SSGs), [Eleventy](https://11ty.dev/) and [Hugo](https://gohugo.io/), will help you fix that.

 In the [first item](/posts/2021/09/gems-in-rough-09/#privacy-respecting-youtubeembeds) in last September’s “[Gems in the rough #9](/posts/2021/09/gems-in-rough-09/),” I provided a description of a privacy-friendly way to embed YouTube videos in your Eleventy- or Hugo-powered site.[^1] Now, in this post, let’s talk about how to treat tweets (?) similarly.